gbmhunter/blog/content/electronics/projects/columbus-radio/index.md

 Even though the potentiometer wasn't moving, the read back ADC values kept varying as shown in the below image.

-{{< img src="potentiometer-not-moving-but-adc-values-changing.png" width="654px" caption="Screenshot a python script reading back the ADC value from the old potentiometer and converting it into the volume.
-Even though the potentiometer was not moving, the volume value was varying wildly."  >}}
+{{% figure src="potentiometer-not-moving-but-adc-values-changing.png" width="654px" caption="Screenshot a python script reading back the ADC value from the old potentiometer and converting it into the volume.
+Even though the potentiometer was not moving, the volume value was varying wildly."  %}}

 I had a feeling this was due to the **high resistance** of the volume potentiometer, it's full scale value is 870kΩR.
 The **input impedance** of the ADC channel upon measuring must of been low enough compared to the potentiometer resistance to cause the ADC voltage to fluctuate during measurement.
 I fixed this jitter by adding a 470nF, 50V electrolytic capacitor on the ADC channel 0 input as close to the ADC IC as possible.
 My first attempt with a large 47uF capacitor didn't work because it took to long to charge (time constant RC is too big)!